awsdocs/amazon-route53-docs/doc_source/resolver.md

    For more information, see [How Resolver determines whether the domain name in a query matches any rules](#resolver-overview-forward-vpc-to-network-domain-name-matches)\.

-1. Resolver forwards DNS queries based on the settings in the "\." rule\.
+1. Resolver endpoint forwards DNS queries based on the settings in the "\." rule\.

    If the domain name in a query doesn't match the domain name in any other rules, Resolver forwards the query based on the settings in the autodefined "\." \(dot\) rule\.
 The dot rule applies to all domain names except some AWS internal domain names and record names in private hosted zones\.
 This rule causes Resolver to forward DNS queries to public name servers if the domain names in queries don't match any names in your custom forwarding rules\.
 If you want to forward all queries to the DNS resolvers on your network, you can create a custom forwarding rule, specify "\." for the domain name, specify **Forwarding** for **Type**, and specify the IP addresses of those resolvers\.